netlify/build/.github/pull_request_template.md

-🎉 Thanks for sending this pull request! 🎉
+🎉 Thanks for submitting a pull request! 🎉

-Please make sure the title is clear and descriptive.

-If you are fixing a typo or documentation, please skip these instructions.

-Otherwise please fill in the sections below.

-**Which problem is this pull request solving?**

-Example: I'm always frustrated when [...]

-**List other issues or pull requests related to this problem**

-Example: This fixes #5012

-**Describe the solution you've chosen**

-Example: I've fixed this by [...]

-**Describe alternatives you've considered**

-Example: Another solution would be [...]

-**Checklist**

-Please add a `x` inside each checkbox:
+For us to review and ship your PR efficiently, please perform the following steps:

+- [ ] Open a [bug/issue](https://github.com/netlify/build/issues/new/choose) before writing your code 🧑‍💻.
+This ensures we can discuss the changes and get feedback from everyone that should be involved.
+If you're fixing a typo or something that's on fire 🔥 (e.g. incident related), you can skip this step.
-- [ ] I have read the [contribution guidelines](../blob/main/CONTRIBUTING.md).
+- [ ] Read the [contribution guidelines](../CONTRIBUTING.md) 📖.
+This ensures your code follows our style guide and passes our tests.
+- [ ] Update or add tests (if any source code was changed or added) 🧪
+- [ ] Update or add documentation (if features were changed or added) 📝
-- [ ] The status checks are successful (continuous integration).
-Those can be seen below.
+- [ ] Make sure the status checks below are successful ✅

+Fixes #<replace_with_issue_number>

+**A picture of a cute animal (not mandatory, but encouraged)**